-- (4) Remuneration that is paid for unused accumulated leave. - (5) Annuity contracts, tax-deferred retirement plans, or insurance programs and contributions to plans that meet the requirements of Section 125, 401(k), or 403(b) of Title 26 of the United States Code when the cost is covered by an employer and is not deducted from the member's salary. - (6) Fringe benefits provided by an employer. - (7) Expenses paid by an employer.

-- (8) Expenses reimbursed by an employer, the payment of which is substantiated pursuant to Section 274(d) of the Internal Revenue Code - (9) Severance pay or compensatory damages or money paid to a member in excess of salary as a compromise settlement. - (10) Any other payments the board may determine, pursuant to regulations, not to be "creditable compensation." - (d) An employer or individual who knowingly or willfully reports compensation in a manner inconsistent with subdivision (a) or (c) shall reimburse the plan for benefit overpayments that occur because of that inconsistent reporting and may be subject to prosecution for fraud, theft, or embezzlement in accordance with the Penal Code.
+- (4) Remuneration that is paid for unused accumulated leave. - (5) Annuity contracts, tax-deferred retirement plans, or insurance programs and contributions to plans that meet the requirements of Section 125, 401(k), or 403(b) of Title 26 of the United States Code when the cost is covered by an employer and is not deducted from the member's salary. - (6) Fringe benefits provided by an employer. - (7) Expenses paid by an employer. - (8) Expenses reimbursed by an employer, the payment of which is substantiated pursuant to Section 274(d) of the Internal Revenue Code. - (9) Severance pay or compensatory damages or money paid to a member in excess of salary as a compromise settlement. - (10) Any other payments the board may determine, pursuant to regulations, not to be "creditable compensation." - (d) An employer or individual who knowingly or willfully reports compensation in a manner inconsistent with subdivision (a) or (c) may be subject to prosecution for fraud, theft, or embezzlement in accordance with the Penal Code.
 The system may establish procedures to ensure that compensation reported by an employer is in compliance with this section. - (e) For purposes of this section, remuneration shall be considered payable if it would be paid to any person who meets the qualifications or requirements specified in a collective bargaining agreement or an employment agreement as a condition of receiving the remuneration. - (f) This definition of "creditable compensation" reflects sound principles that support the integrity of the retirement fund.
-Those principles include, but are not limited to, consistent treatment of compensation throughout a member's career, consistent treatment of compensation among an entire class of employees, consistent levels or ranges of compensation paid by the employer for a specified ongoing position, preventing adverse selection, and excluding from compensation earnable remuneration that is paid for to enhance a member's benefits.
-The board shall determine the appropriate crediting of contributions between the Defined Benefit
+Those principles include, but are not limited to, consistent treatment of compensation throughout a member's career, consistent treatment of compensation among an entire class of employees, consistent levels or ranges of compensation paid by the employer for a specified ongoing position, preventing adverse selection, and excluding from compensation earnable remuneration that is paid to enhance a member's benefits.
+The board shall determine the appropriate crediting of contributions between the Defined Benefit Program and the Defined Benefit Supplement Program according to these principles, to the extent not otherwise specified pursuant to this part.